KargJonas/wasm-particles/measurements.md

 [...]

 An interesting observation I made whilst obtaining the measurements, was that the WebAssembly performance on Google Chrome drastically worsened upon opening the Chrome Developer Tools.
 When opening the developer tools panel, the time per step of the unoptimized version increased from 90 ms/step to approximately 211 ms/step (+134.4%).
 Upon cloasing the panel, the ms/step value returned to 90.

+The amount of diifferent environments and implementations have forced me to make some decisions regarding the testing parameters.
+In order to make testing possible, I decided to test the performance optimized WebAssembly- versus the pure the JavaScipt implementation.
+Since Google Chrome has a larger market share (!!!)